ClickHouse/clickhouse-docs/docs/en/intro.md

 ## Why is ClickHouse so fast?

 ClickHouse uses all available system resources to their full potential to process each analytical query as fast as possible.
-This is made possible due to a unique combination of analytical capabilities and attention to low-level details required to implement the fastest OLAP database.
+This is made possible due to a unique combination of analytical capabilities and attention to the low-level details required to implement the fastest OLAP database.

 Helpful articles to dive deeper into this topic include:
 -   [ClickHouse Performance](/docs/en/about-us/performance.md)